playbanq/WebWalletAPI/README.md

 The WebWallet specification is divided into modules that resemble the different pockets of a physical wallet intended for holding paper money, identification documents, cards and receipts, among others.

 + **Electronic Money**
 The main goal of a WebWallet is to be as easy to use as a physical wallet: put some money on it, and take some money out to make payments.
-However, since physical money cannot be literally put into a digital wallet, the funds added to a WebWallet must be reflected as an online balance.
+In the context of digital wallets, money is referred to as electronic money.

-  _"Electronic money is a digital equivalent of cash, stored on an electronic device or remotely at a server."_ [_(European Comission on E-money)_](http://ec.europa.eu/internal_market/payments/emoney/index_en.htm).
+  _"Electronic money is a digital equivalent of cash, stored on an electronic device or remotely at a server."_ [_(European Comission on E-money)_](http://ec.europa.eu/internal_market/payments/emoney/index_en.htm). _"E-money is a mechanism for interacting with government-issued and regulated currencies"_ [_(CGAP.org)_](http://www.cgap.org/news/bitcoin-vs-electronic-money-digital-different).

   The purpose of the Electronic Money module is to resemble the pocket of a physical wallet that is used for holding paper money, by implementing a digital stored value system whose balance reflects the available funds of a WebWallet that were added through prepaid recharges.